esentri/domainlifecycles/concepts/readme.md

 ![What a pity you cannot see it](../documentation/resources/images/domain_isolation.png "Domain Isolation")

 This diagram illustrates the architectural separation of concerns in a system designed recommended when using tactical Domain-Driven Design (DDD).
-It is explicitly supported by the Domain Lifecycles (DLC) framework.
+It is explicitly supported by DomainLifeCycles (DLC).

 - Outer Rectangle (Dashed Border):
   Represents the application boundary — the complete system context.